 Don’t just buy things because they seem like a good deal at the time, Christmas time is full of spending and not just on gifts for others.
 There are Black Friday sales, Boxing Day sales, and just general after Christmas sales that sometimes can seem a little too good to be true.

 Don’t get sucked into buying things that affect your credit score, so anything that requires you to take out credit.
 For example, a new sofa or bed.
+This could lead you into paying interest on things and you paying high APRs.
 Try to only buy things you need and don’t come away from the sales with items that you never even knew you wanted!

 Everyone’s financial situation is always going to be different, and therefore everyone will struggle in different ways during the holidays.
 However, it’s important to take a step back and enjoy the great season that is Christmas.
-Enjoy yourself and relax so that you are ready to tackle the new year.
+Enjoy yourself, spend time with your loved ones and most importantly relax so that you are ready to tackle the new year.